anttonalberdi/DAMMA/README.md

 ### Aggregrate raw distillates into 73 compounds

-The raw fullness data can be aggregated to the compound level using the aggregate_compounds() function.
+The raw fullness data can be aggregated to the compound level using the damma_compounds() function.
 These data are useful to obtain high-resolution functional information for statistical analyses that enable a large number of features.
 ```
-distilled_table_compounds <- aggregate_compounds(distilled_table,functions_table)
+distilled_table_compounds <- damma_compounds(distilled_table,functions_table)
 ```

 ### Convert compounds into a binary table